Avg: 3.5 from 33 votes

 For more information Visit: fs.usda.gov/recarea/umpqua/…

-Pitch 1: Scramble low 5th class ridge up to tree.
+Pitch 1: Scramble 4th class ridge up to tree.
+Place gear if needed.

-Pitch 2: Climb diagonally up and left, following a few bolts to bolted anchor just to the right of tree (5.7).
-Recommendation (go): to reduce drag, as you come to the corner in the middle of P1 do not clip into the top anchor of Sinister Footwear.
+Pitch 2: Climb diagonally up and left, following widely spaced bolts past top anchor chains for Sinister Footwear, then straight up to upper left ridgeline and bolted belay anchors just to the right of tree (5.7).
+Recommendation (go): to reduce drag, as you come to the corner in the middle of P2 do not clip into the top anchor of Sinister Footwear.

-Pitch 4: Traverse about 40 feet, clipping anchors for another route and the two other bolts along the way.
-Then downclimb 10 feet into saddle, then go up left side of ridge on the other side of the saddle.
+Pitch 4 (5.6): Traverse about 40 feet, clipping anchors for Lunch Route and the two other bolts along the way.
+Then down-climb 10 feet into saddle, then go up left side of ridge on the other side of the saddle.
 About 20 feet up there are options for pro.
-Another 10-15 about that you'll find bolted anchors.
-(5.6).
-Option (go): place a #3 cam after leaving the saddle, below belay slab.
+Another 10-15 about that you'll find two sets of belay anchors on the large ledge at the base of the next headwall.

-Pitch 5: Climb straight up 10 feet to the only bolt on this pitch.
-Continue through short wide crack (#3 or #4 cam).
+Pitch 5: Climb straight up 15 feet past two bolts.
+Continue through short wide crack (#4 cam).
 Continue scrambling your way until you see two small trees, at which you'll find two bolt anchor (5.7).
 Note (go): once on top of the short wide crack, looking off to the right (E) you'll see top anchors & chains for Maltese Falcon (P3) left variation.
 This route has been upgraded with rap chains.

 Pitch 7: Scramble up wide crack into gap with a narrow ridge ahead of you.
 Scramble up narrow ridge, clipping one bolt on the way.
 Continue on the ridge.
 Soon you'll see belay anchors on your left, and anchors and register for Black Magic on your right.
 You are now at the top of Black Magic.
 You could probably use either set of anchors, but I used the anchors on the left (West side).
 (5.4)

 Pitch 8: From the west (left anchors), look 15 feet in front of you on left side and locate the climbing register & top anchors for Back Magic.
-DON'T Rappel about 40 feet to a ledge from the rotten tree as some are doing (go).
-Instead follow the ridge line (easterly) to its end and down climb 10 feet to a trail and ledge that contours into the saddle to the left (looking down).
+DON'T Rappel from the rotten tree as some are doing (go).
+Instead follow the ridge line (easterly) to its end (1 bolt) and downclimb 10 feet to a trail and ledge that contours into the saddle to the left (looking down).
 The down climb (class 4) is easily protected with a #3 or #4 cam.
 From the saddle, Scramble northward on easy but exposed terrain about 30 feet.
-Downclimb easy fourth class for 10 feet to another ledge at base of a chimney, or set up a trad anchor and belay your partner down.
+Downclimb easy fourth class for 10 feet to another ledge at base of a chimney, or set up a trad anchor and belay your partner down to this ledge.
+Once on the ledge you'll find a set of rappel/belay chain anchors near the bottom of the dirty chimney.
+Note: if you choose to rappel off at this point, once off, scramble uphill to Lookout and the Lookout trail.

 Pitch 9: Climb chimney.
 About 20 feet up chimney you'll find places for pro.
 Continue up right side, and gaining top of ridge.
-Use small tree for pro.
-Continue on narrow ridge for 20 feet (no further pro) to two bolted anchors.
+Sling small tree for pro.
+Continue out narrow knife ridge for 20 feet (no further pro) to two bolted rappel anchors.
 May be difficult to hear each other at this point.
 (5.5).

-Descent: Complete the climb by locating the rap anchors 3 feet to your right, and rapping to the base of the large tree.
-Do not rap past the tree unless you want to do some extra scrambling / forest navigation.
+Descent: Looking towards the lookout, rappel down right side from end of the knife-ridge to the base of the large tree.
+Do not rappel past the tree ledge unless you want to do some extra scrambling / forest navigation.
 From the base of the tree follow the scramble trail horizontally, not down, and up into the trees until you find the Acker Rock Lookout.
 Follow the Lookout trail .25 as it switchbacks down to NF-950, and then 1 mi on NF-950 to the gate where you started.

 Hike about 0.5 on flagged trail, carefully following the flags.